ChaseYalon/toy_lang_1/ROADMAP.md

 Notes:
 I have decided not to do elsif, can do it later but if()elsif()else() can just be if()else(if());
-I have also decided not to do for because I am a lazy fuck

-Make it so that x % y == z results in (x % y) == z not x % (y == z) that makes no sense
+I have also decided not to do for because I am a lazy fuck The compiler is currently function, not block scoped because I cant figure out how to fix it, will do later Make it so that x % y == z results in (x % y) == z not x % (y == z) that makes no sense